vseib/deep-learning-nano-degree/README.md

 ## Description

 The exercises contained in this repository are very diverse.
-I provide a detailed description in the ReadMex of each of the subfolders along with my reasoning for the presented solutions.
+I provide a detailed description in the README.md files of each of the subfolders along with my reasoning for the presented solutions.

 ## Acknowledgments